ihateblueb/aster/packages/aster-wasm/README.md

 # aster-wasm

-library written in rust and compiled to web assembly for aster
+library written in c and compiled to web assembly for aster